I remember asking a question on Reddit last year.

 It tried to follow the footsteps of Attack On Titan and Owari No Seraph (or even

 Going back to the first episode for a sec, the pacing moved pretty fast.
 In the sense that the last part of the first episode came out the blue, and HIT like a ton of bricks.

-That sort of suspense and tension is perfect for the kind of anime it portrayed itself to be.
+That sort of suspense and tension is perfect for the kind of

 But after the first episode, it’s been a case of solving mysteries, puzzles, trying to outwit “mom”, and coming up with a plan to escape from the farm with ALL the children.

 Which isn’t a bad thing in itself, but…